Halacha Date: 28 Tammuz 5780 July 20 2020

 The Week During Which Tisha Be’av Falls Out

 Additional mourning customs are observed during the week during which Tisha Be’av falls out (such as if Tisha Be’av falls out on a Tuesday, these laws take effect from Sunday), including the prohibitions to wash one’s body with hot water, launder clothing, and wear freshly-laundered clothes.
-This year (5778) when Tisha Be’av falls out on Shabbat, the laws of the week during which Tisha Be’av falls out do not apply at all, in accordance with the ruling of Maran Ha’Shulchan Aruch (Chapter 551, Section 4).
+This year (5780), when Tisha Be’av falls out on a Thursday, all of the laws of the week during which Tisha Be’av falls out apply all week long.

 Stringencies Observed by Ashkenazim During This Period

 Nevertheless, the Ashkenazi custom is to prohibit washing one’s body from Rosh Chodesh Av with either hot or cold water (which means that they customarily observe two stringencies: the first being the prohibition of washing as early as Rosh Chodesh Av and the second being that they even prohibit washing one’s body with cold water as well).
 Nevertheless, even according to the Ashkenazi custom, if one lives in a place where the climate is hot, such as in Israel, or if one sweats profusely for whatever reason, one may wash his body with water that is not hot even during the week during which Tisha Be’av falls out.
 The reason for this is because the Ashkenazim only accepted these stringencies upon themselves in their countries, which had cooler climates.
 Thus, one may be lenient regarding this matter when necessary, as we have explained above.